 The Equal Employment Opportunity Commission (EEOC) is the federal agency that regulates workplace discrimination.
 You can contact the Equal Employment Opportunity Commission by calling 800-669-4000 or check out its website at www.eeoc.gov.
 The website will help you locate an EEOC field office in Virginia.

-The Virginia Division of Human Rights enforces state antidiscrimination law in Virginia.
-You can contact the Virginia Human Rights Council at 804-225-2292 or go to its website.
+The Virginia Office of Civil Rights enforces state antidiscrimination laws.
+You can contact the office by phone at (804)786-2071 or visit its website.